blackchip-org/pac8/README.md

 https://www.lomont.org/Software/Games/PacMan/PacmanEmulation.pdf

-All projects need a name so the working title is pac8, the Portable Arcade Cabinet, 8-bit edition.
+All projects need a name so the working title for this one is pac8, the Portable Arcade Cabinet, 8-bit edition.

 ## Requirements